Amirhossein Pourjafar

-Amirhossein Pourjafar (also stylised as Amir Hossein Pourjafar, 17 December 1999 – 4 January 2018) was an Iranian juvenile offender who was sentenced to death and executed for the 2016 rape and murder of Setayesh Ghoreyshi, a 7-year-old girl from Iran's marginalised Afghan community.
+Amirhossein Pourjafar (also stylised as Amir Hossein Pourjafar, 17 December 1999 – 4 January 2018) was an Iranian juvenile offender who was sentenced to death and executed for the 2016 rape and murder of Setayesh Ghoreyshi, a 7-year-old girl from Iran's Afghan community.
 Pourjafar was 16 years old at the time of the murder and was executed shortly after his 18th birthday.
 Pourjafar's execution sparked international outrage and renewed questions about the ethics of the death penalty.

 Murder of Setayesh Qorayshi

 Setayesh Qorayshi (ستایش قریشی) was a 6-year-old Afghan girl who was raped and then killed by Amirhossein Pourjafar, an Iranian 16-year-old boy, in 2016.
 This incident has raised widespread media attention in both Iran and Afghanistan.
 Many users on social networks, either Iranian or Afghan, condemned the incident and expressed their sympathy with Setayesh's family.

 After an unsuccessful attempt to burn the corpse in a bathtub full of acid, Pourjafar then called his friend and asked him to help him in fading the corpse.
 His friend, however, did not help the killer and instead, he informed his own father.
 His father in turn, called police and then the police arrested Pourjafar.